Nukesor/pueue/README.md

 Since Pueue is not bound to any terminal, you can control your tasks from any terminal on the same machine.
 The queue will be continuously processed, even if you no longer have any active ssh sessions.

+**Pueue is considered feature-complete :tada:.**
+All features that were planned have been added and only minor improvements, bug-fixes and regular maintenance work will get merged.

 - [Features](https://github.com/Nukesor/pueue#features)
 - [Installation](https://github.com/Nukesor/pueue#installation)
 - [How to use it](https://github.com/Nukesor/pueue#how-to-use-it)